bzhanglab/DeepRescore2/README.md

 Rscript DeepRescore2.R DeepRescore2.param
 ```

+For the three test datasets, including label free dataset (PRIDE ID: PXD000138 and PXD023665) and UCEC TMT dataset, we prepared three parameters, respectively.
+Please check the 'ExampleData' folder.

 All the parameters are list as follows:
 ```R
 decoyPrefix = '{DECOY_PREFIX}' # Decoy prefix used for searching.
 Default is XXX_